lamikr/rocm_sdk_builder/README.md

 # ./babs.sh -b
 ```

-Command will accept also the binfo or blist file as an optional parameter.
-Note that the update command does not yet handle the switching between git branches or multiple blist files.
-In those situations you may still need to remove individual application directory from builddir manually to force the rebuild of specific app.
+Command will accept the git branch name where to checkout as an optional parameter.
+Note that update command does not check binfo files which does not belong to any blist files in binfo/extra directory.

 # ROCM SDK Builder Use Examples